CarlosSanabriaM/spark-datahub-demo/README.md

 ## 2. Execute one of the Spark examples

 This project contains 2 maven submodules.
-Both execute a Spark job locally and emit metadata to the respective metadata service.
+Both execute a Spark job locally and emit metadata in the respective format:

 * [datahub](datahub/README.md): Uses `DatahubSparkListener` to emit metadata in DataHub format
 * [openlineage](openlineage/README.md): Uses `OpenLineageSparkListener` to emit metadata in OpenLineage format